All Episodes

 What you end up with, in fact, is two slush funds.

-With the uh added benefit that with all that money and uh newly acquired power, the world body, whoever it would be, and the Obama government get to regulate every aspect of human life under the auspices of saving money and cutting costs in uh in health care.
+With the added benefit that with all that money and newly acquired power, the world body, whoever it would be, and the Obama government get to regulate every aspect of human life under the auspices of saving money and cutting costs in healthcare.

 It's the Chicago way, folks.

-It's the thug Democrat way of uh of doing things.
+It's the thug Democrat way of doing things.

-You can't get what you want with the legitimacy of a democratic vote because nobody is in for in favor of this stuff.
+You can't get what you want with the legitimacy of a Democratic vote because nobody is in favor of this stuff.

 So you go buy it.